U.S. eyes quick expansion of technology trade pact

 The groundbreaking pact now includes 73 countries but still covers the same products as the day it was signed.

-That leaves out hundreds of goods created over the last 15 years, such as GPS systems, flat panel displays and video game consoles such as Microsoft's xBox or Sony's PlayStation, and many everyday products such as televisions, DVD players and audio speakers not originally included.
+That leaves out hundreds of goods created over the last 15 years, such as GPS systems, flat panel displays and video game consoles such as Microsoft's xBox (MSFT.O) or Sony's PlayStation (6758.T), and many everyday products such as televisions, DVD players and audio speakers not originally included.

 The United States wants to expand the current product list as much as possible and also bring additional countries into the pact, Sapiro said, noting that Russia is already set to join when it becomes a WTO member this year.